Good grief, is it really the Summer of 2012 already?

 Nah.
 On second thought mail fraud prosecutors are a notoriously humorless bunch, and I doubt if any of them have ever seen Dumbo.
 Okay, next idea.
 How about if it requires calling together a Dark Triumvirate consisting of one Hugo Winner, one Nebula Winner, and one Philip K. Dick Winner, and kneeling in the center of the Triangle of Power while they lay hands upon you and, invoking the names of past SFWA Grand Masters, repeat the ancient incantations that --

 Nah.
-While this would gag would be fun to do once at a con, I've met too many young women (and a few men) who truly believe that becoming a successful writer does involve kneeling before a SFWA Grand Master, or at least a couple of book publishers and a magazine editor or two, and I know far too many industry pros who would be unable to resist the temptation.
+While this would gag would be fun to do once at a con, I've met too many young women (and more than a few men) who truly believe that becoming a successful writer does involve kneeling before a SFWA Grand Master, or at least a couple of book publishers and a magazine editor or two, and I know far too many industry pros who would be unable to resist the temptation.

 After a few more ideas, none of which were any better than the foregoing two, I came up with The Friday Challenge.
 At heart, everything we have done here together for the past seven years has been based on this one very simple idea.
 To wit: